Plantar Fasciitis Treatment

 Want To Help Others Through Massage Therapy?

 If you’re looking to help people through massage therapy be sure to fill out the form on this page to get more information.
-If you’re interested in scheduling a campus tour call Fremont College at (800) 373-6668 and ask to speak with an admissions representative.
+If you’re interested in scheduling a campus tour call Fremont University at (800) 373-6668 and ask to speak with an admissions representative.

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.
 In no way is it recommended that you try to treat injuries by yourself.
 That should be done by a qualified professional.
 Before practicing any new modalities or techniques, check with your state’s regulatory authority to ensure they are within the state’s defined scope and standards of practice for therapy.